-It may be necessary for you to be admitted to the hospital for between two and four days.
+It may be necessary for you to be admitted to the hospital for about four days.
 During this time you will have further tests carried out to confirm if you have pulmonary hypertension.
 The results of your tests will be discussed with you during this admission.
-Depending on the results of the tests, and if a diagnosis of PH is made, you may then start treatment.
+Depending on the results of the tests, and if a diagnosis of PH is made, it may be necessary for you to come back to the hospital for a further few days so you can start treatment.
 After starting your treatment you will need regular reviews of your condition.
 This will be done in outpatient clinics every three to six months.